google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/payment-request-ux-considerations.md

 ## Code demos and browser support
 You can experiment with the various features and UX patterns with this [demo](https://paymentrequest.show/demo/).
-Payments Request API is currently supported by;
+Payment Request API is currently supported by;

 * Chrome 53 and above on Android
 * Chrome 61 and above on Desktop & iOS